 The rules: There are no rules

 However I suggest that people who believe this should read beyond the first paragraph.
-There are countless instances where Turing refers to both the computer’s behaviour and its opponent’s as that of “a man”.
+There are many instances where Turing refers to both the computer’s behaviour and its opponent’s as that of “a man”.
 Gender has no bearing on the matter since the question is one of intellect.

 Instead of either interpretation, you can clearly read that the 5 minutes and 70/30% chance are labeled as Alan Turing’s personal beliefs in possibilities.
 His opinion, his expectations, his hopes, not rules to a test.
 He was sick and tired of people saying it couldn’t be done, so he was just saying it could.